Last update: May 19, 2020 at 12:30 PM

 General Office Services

 Registration & Academic Services will accept scanned or photographed paperwork via email at firstname.lastname@example.org.
 If your paperwork requires approvals from University officials and you are unable to obtain physical signatures, you may include email approvals from those individuals when submitting your paperwork.
+We are working on adding an electronic signature option to many of our forms, and hope to have the updated forms available to campus in the near future.

 By default, you should assign grades as originally planned for your course and as outlined on your syllabus.
 As the University has transitioned to online instruction, assignments may need to be altered to provide fair assessment to all students.
 Refer to our Grading page for general information on assigning and submitting grades.